technicalexx/health-calculator/README.md

 This table assists in determining the category of one's blood pressure reading, using the "and" condition for categories where both systolic and diastolic criteria must be met, and "or" for categories where meeting either criterion is sufficient.
 The "and/or" condition for hypertensive crisis indicates that this state can be triggered by exceeding either the systolic or diastolic threshold, or both.

-Please consult a healthcare professional for a comprehensive evaluation.
+**NOTE: Please consult a healthcare professional for a comprehensive evaluation.**

 ## Learning Journey